 Australian Resource Centre for PTSD is a national health promotion not for profit charity that supports, educates and advocates for Australians living with Post Traumatic Stress Disorder.

-The primary goal of the organisation is to raise awareness of post-traumatic stress disorder and for patients to receive equal access to advice, support, education and treatment.
-This includes:
+The primary goal of the organisation is to raise awareness of post-traumatic stress disorder and for patients to receive equal access to advice, trauma-informed care, support, education and treatment.

 - Weekly PTSD support group (12-week program) start at anytime

 - 4 hour PTSD & Suicide Prevention Educational Workshop

 - Workplace assessment, is your workplace “mentally healthy”?